 Click here for a UV Alert poster you can use at your service to record the daily UV Index and what times you need sun protection!
 Simply print, laminate, and fill in every morning.

-The service will provide and maintain adequate shade for outdoor play.
 Shade options can include a combination of portable, natural and built shade.
-Regular shade assessments should be condcted to monitor existing shade structures and assist in planning for additional shade.
+Cancer Council encourages regular shade assessments and the monitoring of existing shade structures, to assist in planning for additional shade.

 Planning more shade or want to assess what you already have?
 Open our Guidelines to Shade for more information.

-Staff, educators and children are required to wear sun-safe hats that protect their face, neck and ears.
+- All staff and children are required to wear SunSmart hats* that protect their face, neck and ears.

-- bucket hats with a deep crown and brim of at least 5cm (adults 6cm)
+- Broad-brimmed hats with a brim size of at least 6cm (adults 7.5cm).

-- broad-brimmed hats with a brim size of at least 6cm (adults 7.5cm)
+- Bucket hats with a deep crown and brim size of at least 5cm (adults 6cm).

 Click here to find out more about SunSmart hats!

-Staff, educators and children are required to wear sun-safe clothing that covers as much of the skin (especially the shoulders , back and stomach) as possible.
-This includes wearing:
+- Staff and children are required to wear SunSmart clothing that covers as much of the skin (especially the shoulders, back and stomach) as possible.

-Children without sun-safe clothing are required to play in an area protected from the sun (e.g. under shade, veranda or indoors) or will be provided with spare clothing.
+- Children without SunSmart clothing are encouraged to play in an area protected from the sun (e.g. under shade, veranda or indoors) or are provided with spare clothing.

-Staff, educators and children are required to apply at least SPF30+ broad-spectrum water-resistant sunscreen 20 minutes before going outdoors and reapply every 2 hours.
-Sunscreen is stored in a cool, dry place and the expiry date is monitored.
+- All staff and children are required to apply SPF30+ (or higher) broad-spectrum water-resistant sunscreen 20 minutes before going outdoors and reapply every 2 hours.

-As a SunSmart centr,e Cancer Council NSW offers your service sunscreen at wholesale prices!
-Email us for an order form.
+As a SunSmart centre Cancer Council NSW offers your service sunscreen at wholesale prices!
+Email us to find out more.

-Babies under 12 months should not be exposed to direct sunlight and are to remain in full shade when
+- Babies under 12 months are not be exposed to direct sunlight.

 For some more information on how to protect your baby in the sun click here.

-Staff and educators are required to act as role models and demonstrate sun-safe behaviour by:
+Staff act as role models and demonstrate SunSmart behaviours by:

 Check out our SunSmart DVD- What will they remember you for?